 "We are the exterminators of information technology" is the motto of the Cooperation course with the company CETEQ GmbH.
 In this course, the students learn everything about the topic of “software testing”.
 You will learn to assess, analyze and improve the software.
-You will uncover errors independently and get to know computer programs that will support you in doing so.
-At the end of the course, a customer presentation is planned, in which the students present their results to the company management and the representatives of the zdi center BeST and describe their path in the search for software errors.
+You will uncover errors independently and get to know computer programs that support you in doing so.
+At the end of the course, a customer presentation is planned, in which the students present their results to the company management and the representatives of the zdi center BeST and explain their path in the search for software errors.

 Chrome 3D model in the Bergisch city triangle (from age 8)